Ripper Jayanandan

-K. P. Jayanandan, infamously known as Ripper Jayanandan (born 1968), is a serial killer from Thrissur, who is accused of seven murders committed during a span of 35 robberies, in and around Thrissur Ernakulam border areas.
-For the seven murders committed by Jayanandan, including the double murder at Perinjanam in October 2004, Thrissur Principal Sessions judge sentenced him to death by hanging in June 2008.
+K. P. Jayanandan, infamously known as Ripper Jayanandan (born 1968), is an alleged serial killer from Thrissur, who is accused of seven murders committed during a span of 35 robberies, in and around Thrissur Ernakulam border areas.
+For the seven murders committed by Jayanandan, including the double murder at Perinjanam in October 2004, Thrissur Principal Sessions judge sentenced him to death by hanging in June 2008 which was later overturned by the Supreme Court.
 He was sent to Poojapura Central Jail to await execution but escaped in June 2013.
 He was captured on 9 September 2013 near Thrissur.

 Background

 Jayanandan was born in Thrissur district, Kerala.

 Major thefts and murders

-Jayanandan's first major offence was burgling the house of 45-year-old Jose in Mala Police Station limits in September 2003.
+Jayanandan's first alleged major offence was burgling the house of 45-year-old Jose in Mala Police Station limits in September 2003.
 During the robbery, he struck Jose, who was sleeping, with a crowbar and killed him and decamped with Rs 17,000 and a video cassette player.

 His second burglary was in March 2004, in which he forced his way into a house in Mala Police Station limits itself, killing 51-year-old Nabeesa who woke up hearing the noise and came out.
 Upon entering the house, he killed 23-year-old Fousiya and attacked 28-year-old Noorjahan, and two children.

-In a third burglary in October 2004, Jayanandan killed 64-year-old Kalapurackkal Sahadevan and his wife, 58-year-old Nirmala, in their house at Perinjanam, Thrissur district in Mathilakam Police Station limits, to steal 11.25 sovereigns of gold.
+In a third burglary in October 2004, Jayanandan was accused of killing 64-year-old Kalapurackkal Sahadevan and his wife, 58-year-old Nirmala, in their house at Perinjanam, Thrissur district in Mathilakam Police Station limits, to steal 11.25 sovereigns of gold.
+Supreme Court later upheld the acquittal decision by Kerala High Court in the case.

 His next attack was at a house in Kodungallur Police Station limits in Thrissur, in which he attacked Aravindaksha Panicker and his wife Omana Panicker and caused grievous injuries to both, besides robbing 18-sovereign gold ornaments.

 Jayanandan's next target was an outlet of Kerala State Beverages Corporation at North Paravoor in August 2005.
 When the security guard Subhashakan challenged him to rob the next house and take more money and 3 Video cassette players, Jayanandan struck him on the head with an iron rod and killed him.